tiprankstipranks

 We have numerous local, regional and global competitors across all of our service lines and the geographies that we serve, and further industry consolidation, fragmentation or innovation could lead to significant future competition.

-We compete across a variety of service lines within the commercial real estate services industry, including Property, facilities and project management, Leasing, Capital markets (including representation of both buyers and sellers in real estate sales transactions and the arrangement of financing), Valuation and advisory on real estate appraisals and debt and equity decisions.
+The ability to attract new clients and retain current clients is key to our business.
+We compete for business across a variety of service lines within the commercial real estate services industry, including Services (including property, facilities, and project management), Leasing, Capital markets (including representation of both buyers and sellers in real estate sales transactions and the arrangement of equity, debt and structured financing), Valuation and advisory on real estate appraisals and debt and equity decisions.
 Although we are one of the largest commercial real estate services firms in the world, our relative competitive position varies significantly across geographies, property types and service lines.
 Depending on the geography, property type or service line, we face competition from other commercial real estate services providers, outsourcing companies, in-house corporate real estate departments, developers, institutional lenders, insurance companies, investment banking firms, investment managers, accounting firms and consulting firms.
 Although many of our existing competitors are local or regional firms that are smaller than we are, some of these competitors are larger on a local or regional basis or may have more financial resources allocated to a particular property type or service line.
-We are further subject to competition from large national and multinational firms that have similar service competencies to ours, and it is possible that further industry consolidation could lead to much larger and more formidable competitors globally or in the particular geographies, property types or service lines that we serve.
-In addition, disruptive innovation or new technologies, including AI, could alter the competitive landscape in the future and require us to make timely and effective changes to our services or business model to compete effectively.
+We are further subject to competition from large national and multinational firms that have similar service competencies to ours, and it is possible that further industry consolidation could lead to much larger and more formidable competitors globally or in a particular geography or service line.
+In addition, disruptive innovation or new technologies, including AI, could alter the competitive landscape in the future and require us to make timely and effective changes to our services or business model in order to compete effectively.
 Furthermore, we are dependent on long-term client relationships and on revenue received for services under various service agreements.
 Many of these agreements may be canceled by the client for any reason with as little as 30 to 60 days' notice, as is typical in the industry.
 Some agreements related to our Leasing service line may be rescinded without notice.
 In this competitive market, if we are unable to maintain long-term client relationships, our business, results of operations and financial condition may be materially adversely affected.
-There is no assurance that we will be able to compete effectively, to maintain current fee levels or margins, or maintain or increase our market share.

 Demand - Risk 1